Peace in Bethel Ministry

 “Ask, and it will be given to you; seek, and you will find; knock, and it will be opened to you.
 For everyone who asks receives, and he who seeks finds, and to him who knocks it will be opened.”
 (Matthew 7:7-8)

 Paul prayed three times for the thorn to be removed from his flesh, but God did not remove it.
 Why would a loving God refuse to heal Paul?
 It was because God had something better for him, namely, a life lived by grace.
-In response to his request, God gave him a revelation: “My grace is sufficient for thee; for my strength is made perfect in weakness.”
+In response to his request, God provided a revelation: “My grace is sufficient for thee; for my strength is made perfect in weakness.”
 (2 Corinthians 12:9) Paul ended his prayer and began to rejoice in his weakness by saying:

 “Most gladly, therefore, will I rather glory in infirmities, that the Power of Christ may rest upon me.”
 (2 Corinthians 12:9)